ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 But that's no problem.
 The OpenAPI spec allows you to split your definitions over multiple files which you can reference from within other files.

-> Takeaways: Easy descriptive language & great visualisations
+> OpenAPI Takeaways: Easy descriptive language & great visualisations

 You want to expose your beautiful visualisation to your clients.
 They shouldn't have to paste a `yaml` file in a window of their browser all the time.